tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 13. Instructor Do: Tone Analysis (20 min)

-In this activity, students will be introduced to tone analysis and how they can score the tone of human speech using the **IBM Watson Tone Analyzer service** and its Python library.
+In this activity, students will be introduced to tone analysis and how they can score the tone of human speech using the IBM Watson Tone Analyzer service and its Python library.

 **Files:**

 * [tone_analysis.ipynb](Activities/07-Ins_Tone_Analysis/Solved/tone_analysis.ipynb)

-Start by opening the lesson slides, go to the Tone Analysis section, and highlight the following:
+Start by opening the lesson slides, go to the "Tone Analysis" section, and highlight the following:

-* Tone analysis offers new possibilities for sentiment analysis since it goes beyond the simple classic classification as positive, negative or neutral and looks to understand human emotions.
+* Tone analysis offers new possibilities for sentiment analysis since it goes beyond the simple classic classification as positive, negative, or neutral, and looks to understand human emotions.

-* Tone analysis is a complex and costly task since it requires training algorithms with thousands of documents that need to be previously tagged to understand the emotion behind the words.
+* Tone analysis is a complex and costly task, since it requires training algorithms with thousands of documents that need to be previously tagged to understand the emotion behind the words.

 * IBM Watson Tone Analyzer is a cloud service to analyze tone on text communications.
 This service is available for English and French languages.

 * IBM Watson Tone Analyzer can be used via its Python API.

 After the brief definition of tone analysis and the intro to IBM Watson Tone Analyzer, slack out [the URL for this service](https://cloud.ibm.com/catalog/services/tone-analyzer) and guide students on creating their IBM Cloud account and setting up their Tone Analyzer instance.
-Ask TAs to assist students on creating their personal IBM Cloud account and follow the lesson slides as a guided tour by highlighting the following:
+Ask TAs to assist students on creating their personal IBM Cloud accounts.

+Navigate to the [XYZ section of the slideshow,] and highlight the following:

-* Students will use the Lite plan of Tone Analyzer, it allows 2,500 API calls per month for free, and no credit card is required to use it.
+* Students will use the Lite plan of Tone Analyzer, as no credit card is required to use it, and it allows 2,500 API calls per month for free.

 * Students only need to fill out their personal account information on the registration form.

   ![IBM Cloud registration form](Images/ibm_cloud_registration_form.png)

-* Students will receive an email and have to click on the "Confirm account" button to start using the Tone Analyzer service.
+* Students will then receive an email, and have to click on the "Confirm account" button to start using the Tone Analyzer service.

   ![IBM Cloud confirmation e-mail sample](Images/ibm_cloud_registration_form.png)

 * After the new IBM Cloud account is confirmed, students will see their dashboard.
-The "Create resource" button should be clicked to continue.
+Click the "Create resource" button to continue.

   ![IBM Cloud dashboard](Images/ibm_cloud_dashboard.png)